frankframework/frank-flow/README.md

   # IMPORTANT
   Your configuration must be in beautiful syntax, otherwise it may not load.
-  If your configuration has multiple adapters note that there are still bugs with doing actions like adding forwards.
+  If your configuration has multiple adapters note that there are still bugs with performing actions like adding forwards.